David-Mastalski/Chat-App/README.md

   - View unread messages

 ## How it's working?
-  The chat is an application written using JavaScript, Sass, and Gulp.
+  The ChatApp is an application written using JavaScript, Sass, and Gulp.
 The application's functionality is based on rendering and saving new messages in an array located in the js/data/conversationData.js file.
 ChatApp checks whether a written message was sent 20 minutes ago.
 If so, after sending a new message, ChatApp creates a new conversation, starting with rendering the current date and time.

 ## Requirements
 - _**Before using the application, make sure you meet the following requirements:**_